 A case for not buying the induction hob is that people think that you need to spend a lot of money to get the special 'induction' pans to use.
 But this is not the case, because as long as the pan passes the magnet test then it can be used.
 You just need a magnet when shopping for the pans and if it sticks to the bottom of the pan then the pan is good to be used on an induction hob.

 N.B.
 People with pace makers need to avoid induction hobs.
 The British Heart Foundation recommend keeping at least 60 cm (2 feet) away from the them as they can effect the performance of the pace maker.

 Induction works by using Eddy currents.
 These are produced by alternating current passing through rings of copper wires under the glass.
 I saw the insides of an induction hob recently when on an oven repair course.
 Under the top glass the hob had large pads of copper rings.

 Pans on induction hobs heat up wirelessly.
 For a full description see this article here from CDA

 This is how I would clean an induction hob.

 A paste such as Astonish oven cleaning paste or The Pink Stuff.

 A glass scraper with a set up new blades.

 2. Check to make sure all the carbon has been removed.
-You can check to see if it has gone by moving your head from side to side to check in different light if there any marks around the rings of the hob.
-If there is any remaining get a new blade and make the angle of the blade so the blade cuts into the carbon and remove it.
+You can check to see if it has gone by moving your head from side to side to check the surface in different light.
+You will be able to see marks around the rings of the hob.
+If there are any remaining get a new blade and make the angle of the blade so the blade cuts into the carbon and remove it.